The Steps in Making a Video

 The shotlist is the list of shots that out camera operator MUST get on the day so that we can tell the story in the most visual way.

 We always encourage our clients to be on set with us for the filming.
-That way you can make sure that we’re realising your vision as you intended.
+That way you can make sure that our videographer is capturing your vision as you intended.
 It’s also quite a fun process to be involved in.

 Our role is to ensure that there is a calm, positive and enjoyable atmosphere on set.
 Often, we’ll be filming in locations like offices and homes, where other people are getting on with their work and life.
 So we make sure that they aren’t inconvenienced, and that we don’t intrude unnecessarily.